wilsonmar/wilsonmar.github.io/_posts/2020-03-22-aws-security.md

    Practice exam: 40 USD.

 <a target="_blank" href="https://www.aws.training/SignIn?returnUrl=%2FCertification">
-   PROTIP</a>: The exam is difficult becuase you need to correctly answer <strong>at least 75%</strong> of 65 multiple-choice questions in <strong>over 3 hours without breaks</strong> (170 minutes).
+   PROTIP</a>: The exam is difficult because you need to correctly answer <strong>at least 75%</strong> of 65 multiple-choice questions in <strong>over 3 hours without breaks</strong> (170 minutes).
 Many of the questions are long paragraphs and have multiple answers.

 Domain Topics for AWS Security